SolaceDev/maas-docs-online/docs/group_howto/ght_use_rest_api_services.rst

 Solace PubSub+ Cloud has introduced REST APIs and REST API token support (in beta).
 This means developers can use Solace Cloud’s REST APIs to create PubSub+ Cloud messaging services and extract information about them programmatically.

 In this blog post, I’ll show you how you can:

 1. Grab an API token from Solace Cloud using your account
 2. Use that API token to create a messaging service via Solace Cloud’s REST APIs
 3. Use the REST APIs to pull out the MQTT connection details for the new messaging service (which could be used in your apps to send/receive MQTT messages)

 Assumptions:

 * You know what REST is and kind of know how to send REST requests using your favorite tool.
-If not,

 But if you don’t, `check out this REST intro <https://www.restapitutorial.com/lessons/whatisrest.html>`_ and then come back.